Aag (2007 film): Plot

-Nashik-based Heerendra Dhaan and Raj Ranade are bodyguards of a politician but, after their employer is implicated in a scam, they end up assaulting a police officer and flee to Mumbai.
-Once there, they meet with Rambhabhai, who, in turn, gets them employed with a gangster named Shambhu.
-After a short, while the duo is apprehended by Police Inspector Narsimha, questioned, and after they agree to cooperate to bring down Shambhu, they will be let go.
+Nashik-based Heerendra Dhaan and Raj Ranade are bodyguards of a politician, but after their employer is implicated in a scam, they end up assaulting a police officer and flee to Mumbai.
+Once there, they meet with Rambhabhai who, in turn, gets them employed with a gangster named Shambhu.
+After a short while the duo is apprehended by Police Inspector Narsimha, questioned, and after they agree to cooperate to bring down Shambhu, they will be let go.
 The two succeed in assisting the police arrest Shambhu, but they themselves are arrested, tried in Court, and sentenced to a year in jail.

-After their discharge, they are again met by Inspector Narsimha, who, this time, wants to recruit them to capture and kill dreaded bandit Babban Singh, who had slaughtered his wife, Kavita, and son, Subbu, as well as cut his fingers off.
+After their discharge, they are again approached by Inspector Narsimha, who, this time, wants to recruit them to capture and kill dreaded bandit Babban Singh.
+Babban Singh had slaughtered his wife, Kavita, and son, Subbu, as well as cut his fingers off.
 He had done this as revenge for killing his brother, whom he really loved, and for having him sent to jail.
 Heerendra and Raj agree to carry out this task for 8 Lakh Rupees.
 They re-locate to Kaliganj, where Heerendra falls in love with an auto-rickshaw driver, Ghungroo, while Raj gives his heart to Subbu's widow, Durga.
 They then set out to capture Babban and meet with some success during Diwali, but Babban manages to escape.
 Babban then starts to ambush and kill the Kaliganj residents to compel them to surrender the duo to him.

 Raj and Heerendra give in and meet Babban's henchmen in an abandoned building.
 They fight the goons, but Raj is killed in the process.
 Babban's right-hand man, Tambe, is badly injured, and later on, killed by Babban for failing.
 Babban has a final encounter with Heerendra and Inspector Narsimha, where Heerendra was about to kill him, but Inspector Narsimha tells him to spare and let the law decide his fate.
 However, Babban tries to escape, and he's shot dead (it is unclear as to who shot him since Heerendra was told not to kill him and Inspector Narsimha does not have fingers).
 The film ends with Heerendra getting arrested and Inspector Narsimha apologizing to everyone about it.